Mohammad Mokhtari (protester): Early life

 Mohammad reportedly "came from a large middle-class family, and loved sports".
 He was attending Azad University in Shahrood.

+his favorite musical instrument was Piano and his favorite football player was Leon Messi of the Argentina team.

 Killing and Subsequent Regime's Efforts to Hijack His Name

-According to eyewitnesses, after Mr Mokhtari was shot, he briefly fell to the ground but got up and continued marching for a while as blood soaked his shirt.
+According to eyewitnesses, Mr Mokhtari was shot in middle of his forehead, he briefly fell to the ground.
 He died in the hospital the next day.
 On the eve of the first anniversary of his murder, his father did an interview, in which, he unveiled the efforts of the regime to brand Mohammad as a Basiji.
 During his funeral, they sent one of their agents to play the role of his mother for the camera and try to pretend Mohammad was a supporter of the regime. but later on, they found out about Mohammad's Facebook posts in which he invited his followers to rise against the regime.
 Three days before his death, Mr Mokhtari wrote on his Facebook wall, "God, give me death by standing for it's better than a life of sitting under oppression."